-If the plugin is not shown on the server, and you have it on your computer (e.g. if you have downloaded it from our web-site), you can install it by clicking the Install from File button at the bottom of the dialog.
+If the plugin is not shown on the server, and you have it on your computer (for example if you have downloaded it from our website), you can install it by clicking the Install from File button at the bottom of the dialog.
 This will open a dialog where you can browse for the plugin.
 The plugin file should be a file of the type ".cpa".